prambla/vue-xml-picker/README.md

 # XML Picker

+Inspired by [leon737](https://github.com/leon737/vue-xml-viewer) and adding the functionality to pick path from an element/attribute/value

 [vue-xml-picker](https://prambla.github.io/vue-xml-picker/) is a vue app that reads an XML string and it shows its content the way that when you click an element, an attribute or a value of the XML it shows its path above.

 ![Init](/pictures/1.png)